What Are Browser Hijackers?

 Pay attention to downloading software: Some browser hijacker software comes bundled with legitimate software, so users should read all terms and conditions and end user license agreements before downloading any software.

-Use antivirus software: Installing RAM antivirus software and keeping it up to date with the latest patches can help defend against browser hijacking.
+Use antivirus software: Installing RAM Antivirus software and keeping it up to date with the latest patches can help defend against browser hijacking.
 Some antivirus software offers real-time protection, notifying the user if the downloaded software attempts to change browser settings.
-RAM antivirus software allows the user to stop these changes.
+RAM Security Premium software allows the user to stop these changes.

 This article covers the answers to some of your frequently asked questions: